-All students should consider their health when coming to study in the United States.
-Differences in food, climate and even lifestyle can affect health.
-Visiting a doctor before you come to the United States is highly recommended.
+It is important to consider your health when coming to study in the United States.
+Simple differences such as food, climate and even lifestyle can affect one's health.

-- Meningococcal Disease (Meningitis): Meningitis is a rare but dangerous disease.
+Meningitis is a rare, but dangerous disease.
 Consider getting a vaccine before you come to the United States.
-It is not required but recommended.
-If you choose to not get a vaccine, students who live on campus must sign a waiver form.
+It is not required, but is recommended.

-- Health Insurance: All students MUST have health insurance to study in the English Language Institute.
+All students must have health insurance to study in the English Language Institute.

 - Know what your insurance pays for

 - Know how to file claims from the U.S.